MahiAlJawad/ModernSwiftConcurrency-iOS/README.md

         async let image2 = downloadPhoto(with: 2)
         async let image3 = downloadPhoto(with: 3)

-        // thread may be released as this tasks are marked as `await`
+        // thread may be released as these tasks are marked as `await`
         // task execution never starts until the `await` keyword is used return try await [image1, image2, image3]
     }
 ```

-Note that `async let` only asigns the task in let constant, it does not start the task.
+Note that `async let` only assigns the task in let constant, it does not start the task.
 All 3 tasks are started when `await` is used.

-So now we have learnt how to concurrently execute some asynchronous tasks.
-But what if there are dynamic number of tasks in stead of 3?
+So now we have learned how to concurrently execute some asynchronous tasks.
+But what if there are a dynamic number of tasks instead of 3?
-In that case we cannot make it this way.
+In that case, we cannot make it this way.
 We will need something new.
 Which is **TaskGroup**.
-We will learn it later.
+We will learn about it later.

 ### Continuation
 Continuation is required when you don't have any asynchronous end-point to fetch data but you want to make an `async` function to return the result.